 Some serotonin receptors are presynaptic and others postsynaptic.
 The 5HT2A receptors mediate platelet aggregation and smooth muscle contraction.
 The 5HT2C receptors are suspected in control of food intake as mice lacking this gene become obese from increased food intake and are also subject to fatal seizures.
 The 5HT3 receptors are present in the gastrointestinal tract and are involved in the regulation of emesis (vomiting).
 Also present in the gastrointestinal tract are 5HT4 receptors where they function in secretion and peristalsis.
 The 5HT6 and 5HT7 receptors are distributed throughout the limbic system of the brain and the 5HT6 receptors have high affinity for antidepressant drugs.

-Melatonin is derived from serotonin within the pineal gland and the retina, where the necessary N-acetyltransferase enzyme is found.
+Melatonin is derived from serotonin within the pineal gland and the retina, where the rate-limiting enzyme for melatonin synthesis is expressed.
 The pineal parenchymal cells secrete melatonin into the blood and cerebrospinal fluid.
 Synthesis and secretion of melatonin increases during the dark period of the day and is maintained at a low level during daylight hours.
 This diurnal variation in melatonin synthesis is brought about by norepinephrine secreted by the postganglionic sympathetic nerves that innervate the pineal gland.
 The effects of norepinephrine are exerted through interaction with β-adrenergic receptors.
 This leads to increased levels of cAMP, which in turn activates PKA.
 PKA phosphorylates aralkylamine N-acetyltransferase activating this enzyme required for melatonin synthesis.
 The terminal reaction in melatonin synthesis is catalyzed by acetylserotonin O-methyltransferase which is synthesized from one of two genes.
 One gene is located on the X chromosome (Xp22.3) and the other on the Y chromosome (Yp11.3).
 Melatonin functions by inhibiting the synthesis and secretion of other neurotransmitters such as dopamine and GABA.back to the top